-It is strongly recommended that you complete "Challenge-Response" password reset option when activating your PennKey.
+It is strongly recommended that you create Security Questions when activating your PennKey.
 By doing so, you will be able to reset your password online.
-If you do not choose the challenge-response option and you forget your PennKey password, a new PennKey setup code will be sent to you through the US mail.
+If you do not choose to create Security Questions for the PennKey Recovery Service and you forget your PennKey password, a new PennKey setup code will be sent to you through the US mail.
 This means starting over and will cause significant delay.